 Dr. Banas entered the tenure tack as an assistant professor in 1994 at the Albany Medical College, Center for Immunology and Microbial Disease (Albany, NY) following a postdoc at the University of Oklahoma Health Sciences Center.
 Professor Banas joined the University of Iowa College of Dentistry in 2006.

 Dr. Banas has served as an ad hoc member of numerous study sections, has completed three years of service as a member of the NIDCR Oral, Dental and Craniofacial Sciences study section, and is a member of the College of CSR Reviewers.
-He is on the Infection and Immunity Editorial Board and contributes ad hoc reviews for several scientific journals.
+He is on the editorial boards of Infection and Immunity and Applied and Environmental Microbiology, and contributes ad hoc reviews for several scientific journals.
 Dr. Banas is a member of the American Society for Microbiology and the American and International Associations for Dental Research.